AndresMercad0/PiZero_LowCost_WeatherAirQualityStation/README.md

 ## Overview

 This project demonstrates the implementation of a weather and air quality monitoring system using the Raspberry Pi Zero W 2 and a set of low-cost sensors.
-The sensors included in this setup are the SHT45 for temperature and humidity, the SGP40 for gas measurements, and the Sparkfun Weather Meter Kit for measuring wind speed and direction.
+The sensors included in this setup are the SHT45 for temperature and humidity, the SGP40 for gas measurements, the SPS30 for particulate matter (PM) PM10 and PM2.5, the Grove - Gas Sensor V2 (Multichannel) for CO and NO2, and the Sparkfun Weather Meter Kit for measuring wind speed and direction.

 The following documentation provides detailed instructions on setting up the sensors, wiring them to the Raspberry Pi, and running the provided Python code to gather and display environmental data.